 Climbing the Appalachian range was difficult for me, as there were often blizzard conditions to walk in.
-I am not sure how I made it, except to tell you that if you will put one foot in front of the other, and if you dress for the occasion, you can go about anywhere you want.
+I am not sure how I made it, except to tell you that if you will put one out in front of the other, and if you dress for the occasion, you can go about anywhere you want.

-I stopped in Cumberland, Maryland to celebrate my 9th birthday.
-The townspeople marched me through the beautiful streets, singing 3This Land is Our Land.2 The moment, like so many other moments, was fully worth the entire walk.
+I stopped in Cumberland, Maryland to celebrate my 91st birthday.
+The townspeople marched me through the beautiful streets, singing 'This Land is our Land.'
+The moment, like so many other moments, was fully worth the entire walk.

 The snow on the eastern slope was too deep to walk.
-Luckily, I am an old cross-country skier, so I strapped them on again and skied for 100 of the last 180 miles to Washington.
+Luckily, I am an old cross-country skier, so I strapped skiis on again and skied for 100 of the last 180 miles to Washington plane.